A rare plant found in Texas and Mexico could be listed as an endangered species

 Photo: Sam Kieschnick/CC BY 4.0. https://t.co/spSSGLciAT pic.twitter.com/RJMRoIO9Di

-“We have to pay attention to the obscure animal and plant species that together keep our world alive,” Michael Robinson, a senior conservation advocate at the Center for Biological Diversity, said.
-The group says it wants such protections to “keep the prostrate milkweed flowering in South Texas for generations to come.”
+Michael Robinson, a senior conservation advocate at the Center for Biological Diversity, said that “we have to pay attention to the obscure animal and plant species that together keep our world alive.”
+In a statement, he said he hopes protections “keep the prostrate milkweed flowering in South Texas for generations to come.”

 The proposal from the Fish and Wildlife Service follows a lawsuit from the center that pushed the agency to determine whether 241 plant and animal species “thought to be trending toward extinction” should be protected under federal law.